-Next, we use a chart to determine his or her weight status (underweight, normal/healthy weight, overweight, or obese).
+Next, we use a chart to determine their status (underweight, normal/healthy weight, overweight, or obese) compared to other children of the same age, height and gender.
 At Children’s, we only perform bariatric surgery on patients with a BMI of at least 40, or a BMI higher than 35 with another significant weight-related condition, such as diabetes, sleep apnea, or liver disease.
 We also generally reserve this surgery for patients over age 14.

 In addition to BMI, there are several qualifications that patients must meet in order to be a candidate for bariatric surgery:

 - Involvement with the HEROES clinic for at least 6 months

 - Inability to lose weight despite eating healthy, exercising, and increasing healthy behaviors

 - Completion of bone growth: Adolescents or teens are not recommended to have bariatric surgery if they are still growing because surgery can prevent the body from getting all the nutrients it needs to grow

 - Stable mental health status: Mental health disorders, such as anxiety and depression, can lead to overeating or forgoing exercise — and since post-op healthy eating and exercise habits are critical for keeping weight off, we need to ensure that mental health problems won’t interfere with success after surgery

 - Good family support: We encourage the entire family to work together at eating healthy, both before and after surgery

 Compliance is another key factor in determining whether or not your child is a candidate for surgery.
 Being compliant shows readiness and motivation to have surgery, and the ability to handle lifestyle changes after the operation.

 - Coming to all scheduled HEROES appointments and referral appointments